adv-py-geos/adv-py-geos/HW1/INSTRUCTIONS.md

 Create a notebook that reads in your dataset.

 Submit this notebook in a new directory.
 Include an environment.yml if needed.
-Here is a basic file:
+Here is a basic file called `pong.yml`:

     name: pong
     channels: